Gusta-snt/PVS/README.md

 To use or contribute to this project, you need to have PVS installed.
 You can download the latest version and installation instructions from the official site: [http://pvs.csl.sri.com/](http://pvs.csl.sri.com/).

+You can also use the PVS extension from VSCode.
+Just search it and install, it will do everything for you.

 ### Cloning the Repository

 ```bash